-Given three alternative methodologies for the specification of a widening, it is natural to question whether or not one is better than the others with respect to some "measure," be it the precision of the obtained results, the expected efficiency of the overall analysis, or even the ease of implementation.
-Not surprisingly, the very generality of the finite powerset construction itself makes it impossible to answer such a question in general.
-It should also be stressed that, when comparing different widening operators, an "immediate" precision improvement does not automatically imply a corresponding "overall" precision improvement, because accurate widening operators are usually not monotonic in their arguments.
+Having three alternative methodologies for the specification of a widening, it is natural to question whether or not one of them is going to be better than the others with respect to some "measure," be it the precision of the obtained results, the expected efficiency of the overall analysis, or even the ease of implementation.
+Clearly, the generality of the finite powerset construction makes it impossible to answer these questions in general.
 Nonetheless, the following observations provide useful guidelines for the prospective widening designer.

-A rather obvious remark is that all the widenings presented in this paper directly depend on the baselevel widening used for the extrapolation heuristics or the convergence certificate: there is little hope that any of the methodologies we propose will behave well if the base-level widening is inadequate for the considered application.
+A rather obvious remark is that all the widenings presented in this paper directly depend on the baselevel widening used for the extrapolation heuristics or the convergence certificate: there is little hope that any of the methodologies we propose will behave well if the base-level widening is inadequate to the considered application.
 This observation applies not only to the precision of the widening, but also (to some extent) to its efficiency.

 If the finite powerset construction is applied to a reasonably precise base-level domain, such as the domain of convex polyhedra, then a certificate-based widening may be a good starting point.
-In fact, this methodology provides the designer with a high degree of flexibility: not only does it provide a choice between several, possibly fine-grained certificates, but it also allows the designer to experiment with a potentially wide range of upper bound operators.
-In such a context, the cardinalities of the collections of abstract elements are relatively small, since most of the precision of the approximation is already encoded in the base-level elements (e.g., the polyhedra).
-In other words, the finite powerset construction is meant to avoid the precision losses caused by a few, mainly irregular, growth patterns.
+In fact, this methodology provides the designer with a high degree of flexibility: not only it allows for the choice of several, possibly finegrained certificates, but it also enables to experiment with a possibly wide range of upper bound operators.
+In such a context, the cardinalities of the collections of abstract elements are rather small, since most of the precision of the approximation is already encoded in the baselevel elements (e.g., the polyhedra).
+In other words, the finite powerset construction is meant to avoid the precision losses caused by a few, mainly irregular growth patterns.

-If, in contrast, the base-level domain and its widening are somehow weak, as might be the case for the abstract domain of intervals [14], then a certificate-based widening is probably not a good choice.
+If, in contrast, the base-level domain and widening are somehow weak, as might be the case for the abstract domain of intervals [11], then a certificate-based widening is probably not a good choice.
 In this case, the simplicity and efficiency of the base-level domain are better exploited by increasing the cardinality of the abstract collections of elements, so that a cardinality-based widening is likely to provide better results.